-S/V Rembrandt Van Rijn : we speak from many years first-hand, onboard guiding experience when we say this is the most elegant and gracious vessel exploring Spitsbergen and Greenland.
+S/V Rembrandt Van Rijn : with many years first-hand, onboard guiding experience we can say this is the most elegant and gracious vessel exploring Spitsbergen and Greenland.
 Originally built as a Yorkshire herring lugger, Rembrandt has been transformed into a three-masted sailing schooner, earning the admiration (and sometimes envy) of those onboard larger, less intimate polar ships.

 Onboard comforts include all en-suite cabins, a comfortable lounge, cosy bar and spacious dining room, serving wonderful hearty meals.
 Guests are invited to get involved as much or as little with the sailing of the ship as they wish.
 Aqua-Firma’s marine scientist Charlotte Caffrey often guides with the expedition team onboard, who together will give you a privileged insight into the awaiting arctic wildlife and scenery.